Do the legal rights of students with learning disabilities continue after high school?

 You need to provide documentation that establishes that you have a disability and that you need the accommodations you have requested.
 This might be a letter or report for the college or employer from the professional who has evaluated you.
 It should state the diagnosis and tests and methods used in the diagnostic process, evaluate how the impairment impacts you, and recommend reasonable accommodations.

 What if I find out I have a learning disability during college or even later?

-What if I take medication for ADD?
+What if I take medication for ADHD or ADD?
 Do I still have rights?

-Can learning disabilities or ADD cause a person to be rejected for service in the Armed Forces?
+Can learning disabilities cause a person to be rejected for service in the Armed Forces?

 It depends.
-Many individuals with learning disabilities or ADD join the Armed Forces and report that the structure and clear expectations help them to do well.
+Many individuals with learning disabilities, including those with ADD or ADHD, join the Armed Forces and report that the structure and clear expectations help them to do well.
 However, these conditions may prevent some individuals from obtaining the required score on the Armed Forces Qualifying Test.
 The Armed Forces are not required to grant accommodations, such as extended test time, on the qualifying test.
 Further, military regulations provide that academic skills deficits that interfere with school or work after the age of 12 may be a cause for rejection for service in the Armed Forces.
 These regulations also provide that current use of medication, such as Ritalin or Dexedrine, to improve academic skills is disqualifying for military service.

 Can I be fired from my job or dismissed from college even if I establish that I have a disability?

 Yes.
 Having a disability does not create absolute entitlement to a job or college education.
-The purpose of the anti-discrimination laws is to make sure you have equal opportunity.
-For example, if you have math disorder and cannot pass a required math course (with no substitutions permitted) for an engineering program, then you would not be qualified for the engineering program.
+For example, if you have a math disorder and cannot pass a required math course with the appropriate accommodations for an engineering program (with no substitutions permitted), then you would not be qualified for the engineering program.

 What about confidentiality of disability records I file with a college or an employer?